crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 This page only shows the minimal setup.

-You may want to run full nodes (see above) as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html) and [local notes on production deployment](notes-on-production-deployment.md)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
+You may want to run full nodes (see above) as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
 :::

 ### Step 3-1.
 Create a new key and address

-Run the followings to create a [new key](../wallets/client-cli.html#wallet-new-create-a-new-wallet).
+Run the followings to create a [new key](../wallets/client-cli.html#keys-add-wallet-name-create-a-new-key).
 For example, you can create a key will the name `Default` by:

 ```bash
   $ chain-maind keys add Default
 ```

 You should obtain an address with `tcro` prefix, e.g. `tcro1quw5r22pxy8znjtdkgqc65atrm3x5hg6vycm5n`.
-This will be the address for normal transactions.
+This will be the address for preforming transactions.

 ### Step 3-2.
-Obtain the minimal required stake
+Obtain test token

-Unless you have obtained the CRO testnet token before, simply send a message on [Gitter](https://gitter.im/crypto-com/community), stating who you are and your address (@devashishdxt or @lezzokafka would typically reply within a day).
+Unless you have obtained the CRO testnet token before, simply send a message on [Gitter](https://gitter.im/crypto-com/community), stating who you are and your `tcro.....` address (@devashishdxt or @lezzokafka would typically reply within a day).

 ### Step 3-3.
 Obtain the a validator public key